-5.12.3 1.
+5.13.3 1.
 Load test and unlabelled datasets into Rubrix

-First, let's download the ag_news data set and have a quick look at it.
+First, let's download the ag\news data set and have a quick look at it.

+'''

+[]: from datasets import load_dataset

-load our data dataset = load_dataset("ag_news")
+load our data

+dataset = load_dataset("ag_news")

 get the index to label mapping

 labels = dataset["test"].features["label"].names

 '''

+[2]: import pandas as pd

 '''

-[2]: import pandas as pd

 quick look at our data

 with pd.option_context('display.max_colwidth', None):

 display(dataset["test"].to_pandas().head())

-text \

-0

-Fears for T

-→N pension after talks Unions representing workers at Turner Newall say they are

-→'disappointed' after talks with stricken parent firm Federal Mogul.

-1 The Race is On: Second Private Team Sets Launch Date for Human Spaceflight (SPACE.

-→com) SPACE.com - TORONTO, Canada -- A second\team of rocketeers competing for the #36;

-→10 million Ansari X Prize, a contest for\privately funded suborbital space flight, has

-→officially announced the first\launch date for its manned rocket.

-Ky.
-Company Wins Grant

-→to Study Peptides (AP) AP - A company founded by a chemistry researcher at the

-→University of Louisville won a grant to develop a method of producing better peptides,

-→which are short chains of amino acids, the building blocks of proteins.

-Prediction Unit Helps Forecast Wildfires (AP) AP - It's barely dawn when Mike.

-→Fitzpatrick starts his shift with a blur of colorful maps, figures and endless charts,

-→but already he knows what the day will bring.
-Lightning will strike in places he

-→expects.
+'''

+(continued from previous page) 2 Ky.
+Company Wins Grant →to Study Peptides (AP) AP - A company founded by a chemistry researcher at the -University of Louisville won a grant to develop a method of producing better peptides, $\rightarrow$ which are short chains of amino acids, the building blocks of proteins.
+Prediction Unit Helps Forecast Wildfires (AP) AP - It's barely dawn when Mike 3 $\rightarrow$ Fitzpatrick starts his shift with a blur of colorful maps, figures and endless charts, $\rightarrow$ but already he knows what the day will bring.
+Lightning will strike in places he -expects.
 Winds will pick up, moist places will dry and flames will roar.

-Calif.
-Aims to Limit Farm-Related Smog (AP) AP - Southern California's.

-→ smog-fighting agency went after emissions of the bovine variety Friday, adopting the

-→nation's first rules to reduce air pollution from dairy cow manure.
+4 Calif.
+Aims to Limit Farm-Related Smog (AP) AP - Southern California's $\rightarrow$ smog-fighting agency went after emissions of the bovine variety Friday, adopting the --nation's first rules to reduce air pollution from dairy cow manure. label 2 0 3 1 2 3 3 3

-label

-0

-2

-3

-1

-3

-2

-3

-3

-4

-3

-'''